vknabel/BashArrow/README.md

 # 🏹 Bash Arrow

 Run bash scripts out of your Archerfile.
 For more information about Archery itself head to [vknabel/Archery](https://github.com/vknabel/Archery).

+Run bash scripts out of your Archerfile.
+For more information about Archery itself head to [vknabel/Archery](https://github.com/vknabel/Archery).

 ```json